cse163/book/book_source/source/module-1-introduction-to-python/lesson-2-python-basics/practice-fibonacci.md

 print(fibonacci(-2)) # 1
 ```

-*
-			Hint: You will want to store the previous two numbers in the sequence in variables, one to keep track of the current number and one to keep track of the previous.
-The next number is the sum of
+*Hint: You will want to store the previous two numbers in the sequence in variables, one to keep track of the current number and one to keep track of the previous.
+The next number is the sum of `curr` and `prev`.*
-			*

 ##  Requirements